In God, we trust. All others must bring dataW Deming

 - Similarly, the audience and the corresponding metrics can also be compared against geography and interests.
 Devices can also be a good metric because, the website might be broken for a specific set.

 - It can also be an indicator for what kind of section of society engages better, iPhone vs Android and so on.
 Especially, places like sub-continent where iPhone is still fairly rare and reflects a certain segment of the user-base.

-Google Analytics is an incredibly rich tool which collates and puts together business and operational data for websites, which are typically used by big mainstream corporations for decision making.
+Google Analytics is an incredibly rich tool which collates and puts together business and operational data for websites, which typically big mainstream corporations use for decision making.
 Often such reports are generated post consulting engagements worth several thousand and sometimes millions.
 The fact that online businesses can avail all this for free of cost itself is a huge indicator of edge over traditional brick and mortar setups.
 Often, small entities cannot be so accurate about their numbers and might be running a very inefficient setup and not know, what to do about it.